lrestad/EPS_final/README.md

 "./resources/page_lists/"
 directory you may run webXray and it will allow you to select your page list.

-# Viewing and Understanding Reports
+# Viewing and Understanding Risk Reports

-Use the interactive mode to guide you to generating an analysis once you have completed your data collection.
-When it is completed it will be output to the '/reports' directory.
-This will contain a number of csv files:

-* __db\_summary.csv__: a basic report of what is in the database and how many pages loaded
-* __stats.csv__: provides top-level stats on how many domains are contacted, cookies, javascript, etc.
-* __aggregated\_tracking\_attribution.csv__: details on percentages of sites tracked by different companies and their subsidiaries
-* __3p\_domain.csv__: most frequently occurring third-party domains
-* __3p\_request.csv__: most frequently occurring third-party requests
-* __3p\_javascript.csv__: most frequently occurring third-party javascript
-* __3p\_uses.csv__: percentages of pages with third-parties performing specified functions
-* __per_site_network_report__: pairings between page domains and third-party domains, you can import this info to network visualization software

-# Advanced Installation: Speed, Parallelization, and Distributed Architecture for Massive Scans

-Visit [webxray.org](https://webxray.org) for extensive instructions on how to leverage the most advanced features of webXray.
-The software may be used to create multi-billion point datasets, has been leveraged to conduct globally distributed scans, and has been able to clear one million page loads per day in testing.

-# Academic Citation

-This tool is produced by Timothy Libert, if you are using it for academic research, please cite the most pertinent publication from his [Google Scholar page](https://scholar.google.com/citations?user=pR9YdCcAAAAJ&hl=en&oi=ao).
+After completing "Collect Data" and "Risks and Recommendations", the risk summaries and assigned recommendations by page will be output to the '/resports/\<database\>/summaries' directory.

+Each PDF will contain the following information:
+- *URL*: The name of the page being summarized
+- *Date*: The time the report was generated
+- *Stoplight*: And image of a red/yellow/green stoplight representing the high/medium/low risk assignment for the page
+- *Top 10 Third Party Cookies*: The site, usage categories, and number of cookies of the third party domains associated with the highest risk scores
+- *Recommendation*: Recommendations based on the high/medium/low risk assignment for the page

-# License
+# Credits

-This software is GPLv3, open source.
+The original tool was produced by Timothy Libert, and can be found in the [webXray GitHub](https://github.com/timlib/webXray.git) or the [https://webxray.org/](https://webxray.org/).

+The edits to the tool were created by Leah Restad, Curt Williams, and Harish Balaji from Carnegie Mellon University.